 As recently as two years ago, the estimated number of preventable deaths by dockworkers registered by the International Transport Federation (ITF) stood at fifty worldwide.
 Between January 2018 and May 2019 ITF calculate at least sixteen dock workers and twelve seafarers have lost their lives in a confined-space related accident.
 The latter marks a noticeable increase considering the fact that a total of 145 casualties over the last twenty years have been reported.

-To combat the risk of injury of death as well as the potential paralysis of operations that prevents ships from departing, shipowners are beginning to engage with the ports they regularly call at together with their contractors to create a safer operating environment.
+To combat the risk of injury and death as well as the potential paralysis of operations that prevents ships from departing, shipowners are beginning to engage with the ports they regularly call at together with their contractors to create a safer operating environment.

 One such operator is China Navigation Company, member of the Swire Group.
 It has embarked on a project to address these issues it is faced with when calling at some of the smaller island Pacific ports with its liner and tramp services.